How To Grow Cannabis Outdoors: Complete Guide For Beginners

 Soil For Growing Weed Outdoors: What You Need To Consider

-When selecting the proper soil, keep in mind that most soils primarily consist of clay, silt, and sand.
+When selecting a good soil, keep in mind that most soils primarily consist of clay, silt, and sand.
 Your crop requires a slightly acidic soil combined with adequately drained organic matter.
 Therefore, it’s paramount to thoroughly research various types of soil before planting, especially if planting directly into the earth, to ensure a healthy crop with maximum yield capabilities.

 Common types of earth include: